 Tip thirteen: “How old are you?”

-The correct answer is: Under sixty.
+The correct answer is: Under sixty and over twenty.

 Tip fourteen: “Under what circumstances would you surrender this animal?”